ouspg/ouspg.github.io/content/guides/archlinux/index.md

 This image is intended for VirtualBox or VMware.

 VirtualBox guest additions are included.
-For VMware, `open-vm-tools` are included.
+For VMware, you need to configure [open-vm-tools](https://wiki.archlinux.org/title/VMware/Install_Arch_Linux_as_a_guest#Open-VM-Tools) by yourself to allow a shared clipboard and other utilities.

 OVA files can be directly imported into VirtualBox or VMware.
 You must configure basics, e.g. RAM and CPU core amount.